- Does your work in the world feed your soul, yet you seek a deeper connection to yourself, your inner wisdom, and truth?

 “You are the shaper of your flesh as well as of your soul.
 According to the ancient nauhas, one was put on earth to create one’s “face” (body) and “heart” (soul).
 To them, the soul was a speaker of words and the body a doer of deeds.”

 For 20 years, I have taught, written about, and spoken on spirituality and social change.
 Today, I live out my purpose by creating spaces and experiences for change-makers from systemically marginalized groups to integrate self-care and soul-care into their community care and social change work.
-I support my clients by helping them craft and live out a path that reflects their light, purpose, values, and commitments to community-rooted work.
+I support my clients by helping them craft and live out a path that reflects their light, purpose, values, and truth.
 Learn more about me and my why.

 BRENDA SENDEJO